How to Build Simple React App (Part 1)

 Don't panic, it is just a reminder that we have unused variables defined, and we will resolve it in a moment.

-Next, we want to create store object with our application reducer as a state (More about this topic you can find on the link), and to pass that store to Provider (wrapper) component.
+Next, we want to create store object with our application reducer as a state (More about this topic you can find on the link), and pass that store to Provider (wrapper) component.
 That wrapper component will wrap our App component (just for now).
 O.K, let's do that.

 // creating store with our application reducer as state